nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 `sort ORDER`

 - *ORDER* can only be `asc` or `desc`.
-- `asc` is used for ascending order, and `desc` is used for descending order
+- `asc` is used for ascending order, and `desc` is used for descending order.
 - The price of a recipe is determined by cost of all ingredients required.

 #### Implementation